-TNS recognises the importance of protecting an individual’s privacy.
-This statement provides information as to how TNS collects, uses and safeguards the personal information provided to us.
+This policy provides information as to how TNS Australia collects, uses and safeguards the personal information provided to us.

-TNS Australia (ABN No:38000601221) respects and upholds your rights under the Australian Privacy Principles contained in the Privacy Act 1988 (Commonwealth) ("Privacy Act").
+TNS Australia (ABN No:38000601221) respects and upholds your rights under the Australian Privacy Principles contained in the Privacy Act 1988 (Commonwealth) ("Privacy Act") and the Notifiable Data Breach scheme.

 For more information about the Code click here AMSRO Code